FarahJamal/Git-Task/README.md

 * actually I am Android Developer 📱 and cyber security Hobbyist 🔐.
 * I am always trying to learn new things and since 3 days ago I have started a new way for my life to become a full stack developer at ASAC.🙌
 * I have learned such amazing things these days and I will show what I have learned.😎😎
-* I am 22 years old I have graduated from Al-Balqa'a Applied University with a bachelor's degree  in computer science.
-* actually I am Android Developer and cyber security Hobbyist.
-* I am always trying to learn new things and since 3 days ago I have started a new way for my life to become a full stack developer at ASAC.
-* I have learned such amazing things these days and I will show what I have learned.

 # table of content